All Episodes

 I'll have that.

-This is my A D. All of a sudden, all I can think of is you know, you so you're saying it's every chance.
+This is my all of a sudden, all I can think of is, you know, you're telling me there's a chance.

-Oh gosh.
+Oh, gosh.

-But we were talking about you know the vaccine.
+But we were talking about the vaccine.

-So, you know, was Trump misled?
+So, so was Trump misled?

 Yes.

-We you know, I thought I thought you're going down the conspiratorial angle with this.
+I thought you're going down the conspiratorial angle with this.

-Is how did they get the vaccines out that quickly?
+How did they get the vaccines out that quickly?

-The only reason they held it off was so that they didn't want Trump to be able to say, Oh, look, I got the vaccines out.
+The only reason they held it off was so that they didn't want Trump to be able to say, oh, look, I got the vaccines out.

-You know, we know that it it was conspicuous that they literally, you know, there suddenly all of them become available and ready to go within a week and a half after the election.
+You know, we know that it was conspicuous that they literally, you know, there suddenly all of them become available and ready to go within a week and a half after the election.

-It was it was planned out.
+It was planned out.

 Did it really take that China?